Protecting Against HPV

 At the Women’s Health Medical Group, we follow the guidelines of the CDC, which recommends that both boys and girls get vaccinated at age 11 or 12.
 If a patient is older than 12, he or she can still get the vaccine up through age 26.
 Vaccination involves three shots given over a six-month period.

-If you, or your children, need to be protected against HPV, call us at the Women’s Health Medical Group, 817-346-5336, for an appointment.
+If you, or your children, need to be protected against HPV, contact us at the Women’s Health Medical Group, 817-346-5336, to schedule an appointment.